1

 The day begins with a tour briefing and bike handover.
 The first stage leads you over lush meadows and through traditional Bavarian villages, heading initially toward Lake Ammersee.
 Sunny lakeside terraces and shaded beer gardens along the way offer perfect spots to rest.
 Your day’s destination is the idyllic Lake Wörth, whose shores invite you to relax and take a swim.

-Hotel (example): Jakl-Hof
+Hotel (example): Hotel Garni Jakl-Hof

 Today, you’ll pedal along the scenic shores of Lake Wörth and Lake Pilsen on your way to Andechs Abbey.
 This region, known as Pfaffenwinkel, is named for its many churches and monasteries.
 Along the way, you’ll pass through charming villages adorned with flowers and soak in peaceful, idyllic landscapes.
 Don’t miss the chance to enjoy the beautiful swimming spots at Lake Ammersee, Lake Riegsee, and Lake Staffel!

-Hotel (example): Griesbräu zu Murnau
+Hotel (example): Hotel Griesbräu zu Murnau

 Beautiful pastures and alpine charm accompany you on the way to Füssen and Schwangau.
 Along the route, you’ll visit the world-famous Wies Church, a masterpiece of Bavarian Rococo and a UNESCO World Heritage Site.
 Once you arrive, the fairy-tale castles of King Ludwig—Hohenschwangau and Neuschwanstein—are absolute must-sees in your overnight town.

-Hotel (example): Hotel Hirsch Füssen
+Hotel (example): Hotel Hirsch

 Today, you’ll leave Füssen along the Lech Cycle Path, passing the shimmering blue waters of Lake Forggensee.
 The mountains behind you will gradually fade as you enjoy a rest stop with stunning views at Lake Lech.
 From there, you’ll continue along the Via Claudia Augusta to reach your destination for the day, Schongau.

-Hotel (example): Rössle
+Hotel (example): Hotel Rössle

 In Schongau, a former Bavarian border fortress, a visit to the city walls is highly recommended.
 The climb rewards you with stunning views over the Lech Valley.
 On your way to Landsberg, there’s plenty to see—from the Romanesque vaulted basilica in Altenstadt and the Roman Museum in Epfach to the baroque pilgrimage church in Vilgertshofen.